1m1-github/wiki3/README.md

-# wiki3 - wikipedia on web3 - socially defined truth
+# wiki3 - wikipedia on web3 - trustless truth - socially defined truth

 winner of "BEST USE CASE OF POLYGON ID" @ ETHGLOBAL NYC 2023